Did you know there are 175 state parks in Florida?

-24 Coolest State Parks In Florida You Must Visit
+25 Best State Parks In Florida You Should Visit

 Eden Gardens State Park

-Near Point Washington in the panhandle, Eden Gardens is a North Florida State Park that will transport you back to the time of hoop skirts, oil paintings, and Victorian-style architecture!
+Near Point Washington in the panhandle, Eden Gardens is one of the best North Florida state parks which will transport you back to the time of hoop skirts, oil paintings, and Victorian-style architecture!

 The centerpiece of the park is the Wesley Mansion.
 Built in the 1890s by William Henry Wesley and his family, the grounds served as a lumber company that operated through World War I.

 Hold hands with someone special underneath the 600-year-old Wedding Tree.
-Enjoy a lunch in one of the many shaded picnic area.
-Afterwards, wander the grounds on one of the beautiful nature trails.
+Enjoy lunch in one of the many shaded picnic areas.
+Afterward, wander the grounds on one of the beautiful nature trails.

 Edge Gardens State Park is also home to many exciting Florida festivals in the area, like the Fall Vintage Film Series, Christmas Candlelight Tours, and the beautiful Camellias Fest.